EmileTrotignon/blog/subtyping.md

 We call this situation contravariance.

-More precisely, the function type `a -> b` is contravariant with `b`, because it "varies" in the opposite direction as `b`.
+More precisely, the function type `a -> b` is contravariant with `a`, because it "varies" in the opposite direction as `a`.

 ## Invariance